garmeniakos/Ax-Printed-ML-Classifiers/README.md

 </p>

 ## Description
-In each /[name_of_dataset] directory you can find the verilog codes for the exact and approximate models for all of the 4 different classification algorithms (MLP-C, MLP-R, SVM-C, SVM-R).
+In each /[name_of_dataset] directory you can find the verilog codes for the exact and approximate models for all of the 4 different classification algorithms (MLP-C, MLP-R, SVM-C, SVM-R) with the corresponding testbenches.

 **Exact_model**: Exact bespoke baseline models